nephio-project/docs/content/en/docs/guides/install-guides/install-on-gce.md

 ---
 title: Installation on GCE
 description: >
-  Step by step guide to instal Nephio on GCE
+  Step by step guide to install Nephio on GCE
 weight: 3
 ---